gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

   </h2>
   <div id="b7" class="usa-accordion__content usa-prose">
 <p>
 OES is not currently seeking summer interns, as we believe the value derived from supporting our work lends itself to a longer timeline.
 The work of opportunity identification, experiment design, implementation, and analysis often takes longer than 2-3 months.
-If you are a graduate student  interested in applying to our team, we would encourage you to speak with your department or school regarding a minimum 6-month / full semester Fellowship.
   </p>
    </div>
 </section>